- Ageism can have an impact on every facet of your life, including physically, mentally, emotionally, and financially

-There are a lot of stereotypes that float around that can have an impact on the older generation as a whole.
+There are a lot of age stereotypes that float around that can have an impact on the older generation as a whole.

-Ageism is resulting in unfair attitudes towards older people, their experiences, and their capabilities.
+These ageist beliefs are resulting in unfair attitudes towards older people, their experiences, and their capabilities.

-And this discrimination can have a run-on effect into all parts of life, including socially or economically, in the workplace, around the dinner table, and be passed on to younger generations to continue the vicious cycle.
+And this discrimination can have a run-on effect in all parts of life, including socially or economically, in the workplace, around the dinner table, and be passed on to younger generations to continue the vicious cycle.